ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

   * Message Properties ({{datatransfer}}): Message Properties can be specified as defaults on a Preconnection or a Connection, and can also be specified during data transfer to affect specific Messages.

-* Connection: A Connection object represents one or more active transport protocol instances that can send and/or receive Messages between local and remote endpoints.
+* Connection: A Connection object represents one or more active transport protocol instances that can send and/or receive Messages between Local and Remote Endpoints.
 It is an abstraction that represents the communication.
 The Connection object holds state pertaining to the underlying transport protocol instances and any ongoing data transfers.
 For example, an active Connection can represent a connection-oriented protocol such as TCP, or can represent a fully-specified 5-tuple for a connectionless protocol such as UDP, where the Connection remains an abstraction at the end points.
 It can also represent a pool of transport protocol instances, e.g., a set of TCP and QUIC connections to equivalent endpoints, or a stream of a multi-streaming transport protocol instance.
 Connections can be created from a Preconnection or by a Listener.

-* Listener: A Listener object accepts incoming transport protocol connections from remote endpoints and generates corresponding Connection objects.
+* Listener: A Listener object accepts incoming transport protocol connections from Remote Endpoints and generates corresponding Connection objects.
 It is created from a Preconnection object that specifies the type of incoming Connections it will accept.

 ### Pre-Establishment {#preestablishment}

-* Selection Properties: The Selection Properties consist of the properties that an application can set to influence the selection of paths between the local and remote endpoints, to influence the selection of transport protocols, or to configure the behavior of generic transport protocol features.
+* Selection Properties: The Selection Properties consist of the properties that an application can set to influence the selection of paths between the Local and Remote Endpoints, to influence the selection of transport protocols, or to configure the behavior of generic transport protocol features.
 These properties can take the form of requirements, prohibitions, or preferences.
 Examples of properties that influence path selection include the interface type (such as a Wi-Fi connection, or a Cellular LTE connection), requirements around the largest Message that can be sent, or preferences for throughput and latency.
 Examples of properties that influence protocol selection and configuration of transport protocol features include reliability, multipath support, and fast open support.

 * Connection Properties: The Connection Properties are used to configure protocol-specific options and control per-connection behavior of the Transport System; for example, a protocol-specific Connection Property can express that if TCP is used, the implementation ought to use the User Timeout Option.
 Note that the presence of such a property does not require that a specific protocol will be used.
 In general, these properties do not explicitly determine the selection of paths or protocols, but can be used by an implementation during connection establishment.
 Connection Properties are specified on a Preconnection prior to Connection establishment, and can be modified on the Connection later.
 Changes made to Connection Properties after Connection establishment take effect on a best-effort basis.